 The fire truck fired all the sun down, then it melted.

-and then the wind blowed the sun, and after that, it fell on the ground.
+The sun melted, cause they put water on him, and then the wind blowed the sun, and after that, it fell on the ground.

-and then they spit out the sun, cause it was very hot.
+And then the puppets ate the sun up, and then they spit out the sun, cause it was very hot.

 And the sun got warmer, and then they ate it all up.